GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 ---

 ## DAX Measures
-The project involved the creation of some **DAX** **measures** to ensure in-depth analysis and effectively answer business questions.
+The project involved the creation of some **DAX** **functions** to ensure in-depth analysis and effectively answer the business questions.
 Among the main techniques and calculations implemented:
-+ Delta % Year-over-Year (YoY): Calculating the percentage change between 2018 and 2017 values on key KPIs such as Total CLV, Total enrollments, Flights booked and average distance per flight.
++ Delta % Year-over-Year (YoY): calculating the percentage change between 2018 and 2017 values on key KPIs such as Total CLV, Total enrollments, Flights booked and average distance per flight.
-+ Churn rate: Custom measure to determine the churn rate between enrollments and cancellations on a monthly basis.
++ Churn rate: custom measure to determine the churn rate between enrollments and cancellations on a monthly basis.
-+ Period-specific filtering: Creating filtered measures on specific time intervals, such as promotional period (February-April 2018) or summer (June-August 2018), via DAX functions such as FILTER() and DATE().
++ Period-specific filtering: creating filtered measures on specific time intervals, such as promotional period (February-April 2018) or summer (June-August 2018), via DAX functions such as FILTER() and DATE().
-+ SAMEPERIODLASTYEAR(): Using SAMEPERIODLASTYEAR to easily compute comparisons between equivalent periods over different years within combined graphs.
++ SAMEPERIODLASTYEAR(): using SAMEPERIODLASTYEAR to easily compute comparisons between equivalent periods over different years within combined graphs.
-+ Dynamic (context-sensitive) measures: Development of measures that respect the dynamic context of slicers and filters, such as Average CLV per active customer in the month and Average distance per flight by season or year selected.
++ Dynamic measures: development of measures that respect the dynamic context of slicers and filters, such as Median CLV per active customer in the month and Average distance per flight by season or year selected.

 ---

 ## Dashboard & Visualizations
-The Power BI report is divided into **4** **pages**, each addressing specific analytical goals related to the NLA loyalty program and its promotional campaign:
+The Power BI report is divided into **four** **pages**, each one addressing specific analytical goals related to the NLA loyalty program and its promotional campaign:

 **1)** **Campaign** **Overview**:
-+ KPI Cards: Overview of total enrollments, cancellations, net enrollments, and churn rate.
++ KPI cards: overview of total enrollments, cancellations, net enrollments, and churn rate.
-+ Enrollment Trend Line Chart: Monthly trend of enrollments over several years with a focus on the Feb-Apr 2018 promotional period.
++ Enrollment & Churn Rate trend line chart: trend of enrollments and churn rate over the years and months.
-+ Comparative Analysis: Insights on enrollments compared to the previous period and the same months of the prior year, highlighting the campaign’s contribution.
++ Comparative analysis: insights on enrollments compared to the previous period (Nov 2017-Jan 2018) and the same months of the prior year (Feb-Apr 2017), highlighting the campaign’s contribution.

 | |
 |:---:|
 | ![Airline Loyalty Program PowerBI Dashboard](/Images/AIRLINE_1.png) |

 **2)** **Revenue** **Focus**:
-+ KPI Cards: Total and average CLV, flights per customer, average points accumulated and redeemed per customer.
++ KPI cards: total and median CLV, average flights per customer, total CLV 2018 compared to 2017.
-+ Bar and Line Combo Chart: Monthly trend of total flights with enrollment type segmentation.
++ Bar and line chart: monthly trend of total CLV 2018 with delta % CLV 2018 VS 2017.
++ Comparative analysis: a line chart compares the average accumulated points and the average redeemeded one by client
-+ Bar Charts: CLV breakdown by province and city.
++ Bar charts: CLV breakdown by province and city.
-+ Funnel Chart: Average CLV segmented by education level.
++ Funnel chart: median CLV segmented by education level.

 | |
 |:---:|
 | ![Airline Loyalty Program PowerBI Dashboard](/Images/AIRLINE_4.png) |

 **3)** **Demographics** **Focus**:
-+ Bar Charts: Breakdown of enrollments (standard vs promo) by key demographics: gender, marital status, education, salary tier, and loyalty card type.
++ Pie charts: breakdown of enrollments by gender, loyalty card and marital status.
++ Bar chart: breakdown of enrollments by salary tier.
++ Funnel chart: total enrollments by education level.
-+ Heatmap: Enrollments by province and season to detect geographical and seasonal patterns in campaign adoption.
++ Heatmap: enrollments by province to detect geographical patterns in campaign adoption.

 | |
 |:---:|
 | ![Airline Loyalty Program PowerBI Dashboard](/Images/AIRLINE_5.png) |

 **4)** **Impact** **on** **Summer** **2018**:
-+ KPI Cards: Summer 2018 flights, points accumulated, points redeemed, and dollar value of redeemed points, each compared to summer 2017.
++ KPI cards: total number of summer 2018 flights, points accumulated, points redeemed, and dollar value of redeemed points, each KPI card is compared to summer 2017.
-+ Combo Chart: Total summer flights in 2018 with a YoY delta % line.
++ Bar and line chart: total summer flights in 2018 by enrollment type with a YoY delta % line.
-+ Grouped Bar Chart: Seasonal comparison of distance traveled (2017 vs 2018).
++ Grouped bar chart: seasonal comparison of distance traveled (2017 vs 2018).
-+ Deep-dive charts: Average flight distance per month and behavioral analysis of Promo vs Standard customers during summer.
++ Bar charts: total summer flights 2018 by education and salary tier compared to 2017.

 | |
 |:---:|